zakj1968/solatTime/README.md

  For audio file, download any azan audio file you prefer and convert them (using Audacity software or any online audio converter) to wav file.
 I have not tested with other audio file format.
 Make sampling rate 16000 Hz and stereo.
 Save them on your SD card.

+ You may refer to code comments for hardware connection.
+I may find way to upload picture of it.

  Disclaimer:
  I am just a hobbyist with minimal knowledge on this technology, so don't give high expectation from me.
-If you would like to contribute to make this project a usable one, then you are most welcome.
+If you would like to contribute to make this project a more usable one, then you are most welcome.